 Villa | 2 bedrooms | sleeps 5

-Sicily for Rent is a villa with a garden overlooking the sea, a few kilometers from Taormina and Catania, 300 meters from the main square of Fondachello di Mascali.
-Fully furnished, equipped kitchen, washing machine and parking.
+Sicily for Rent is a villa with a garden near the sea, a few kilometers from Taormina and Catania, 300 meters from the main square of Fondachello di Mascali.
+Fully furnished, equipped kitchen, air conditionig, washing machine and parking.

 Located in Fondachello di Mascali on the sea and is an excellent base to move around and enjoy the most beautiful natural scenes and evocative of the Mediterranean, the volcano Etna and the east coast of Sicily